computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 and in reading the blogs of successful companies, I've often found that the best practices of one consultancy are considered anti-patterns at another.
-For example, some companies proudly call themselves Agile or Scrum teams, while others define themselves by their rejection of Agile practices.
+For example, some companies proudly call themselves Agile or Scrum teams, while others are defined by their rejection of Agile practices.
 Some groups care a lot about accounting, business, and finance, while other companies outsource those concerns and focus on code or relationships.

-I think rapid changes in the world of software development spur consultancies to dance around, trying to find a place.
+I think rapid changes in the world of software development spur consultancies to dance around, trying to find their place.
 But ultimately, it's personal.
 Each of the following companies represents a worldview, a coherent idea of how a group of people can happily write software and make money.